Patient Forms

 Implant-Supported Dentures

-While there is a greater investment for dental implant-supported dentures, they do provide superior long term benefits over removable dentures.
+Dental implants can secure a denture to replace missing teeth.
+This solution provides the most natural and life-like solution for replacing teeth.
+You must have 2-8 dental implants surgically implanted into the jaw bone.
+The more implant fixtures used, the more stable the denture will be.
+The denture is then secured to the teeth implants.
+While there is a greater investment for dental implant-supported dentures, they do provide superior long-term benefits over removable dentures.
 They eliminate all the classic concerns that come with the removable options.

-1) One of the most significant benefits of implant supported dentures over removable dentures is that you can chew, speak and smile normally.
-With dental implant-supported dentures, patients do not have to worry about what types of foods they eat.
+1) One of the most significant benefits of implant-supported dentures over removable dentures is that you can chew, speak, and smile normally.
+With dental implant-supported dentures, patients do not have to worry about what foods they eat.

 2) You can continue to enjoy normal activities without the worry of them falling out.